Israel–Mauritania relations: Suspension

-Following the Israel–United Arab Emirates peace agreement in August 2020, Mauritania's foreign ministry said that his country trusted the "wisdom and good judgement" of the United Arab Emirates leadership for signing an accord with Israel to agree to normalize relations, and that "the UAE possesses absolute sovereignty and complete independence in conducting its relations and assessing the positions it takes in accordance with its national interest and the interests of Arabs."
+Following the Israel–United Arab Emirates peace agreement in August 2020, Mauritania's Foreign Ministry said that his country trusted the "wisdom and good judgement" of the United Arab Emirates leadership for signing an Accord with Israel to agree to normalize relations, and that "the UAE possesses absolute sovereignty and complete independence in conducting its relations and assessing the positions it takes in accordance with its national interest and the interests of Arabs."
+However, in March 2023, the Mauritanian government denied that there were any discussions to normalize relations with Israel.